NgoTheHieu/devops-interview-questions/README.md

 Saltstack – Salstack also uses YAML (Python).
 It is again easy to learn and administrator oriented.

 Next, let us move forward and compare chef vs puppet vs ansible vs saltstack on the basis of interoperability.

 #### Q. Before a client can authenticate with the Puppet Master, its certs need to be signed and accepted.
 How will you automate this task?

 Before Puppet agent nodes can retrieve their configuration catalogs, they require a signed certificate from the local Puppet certificate authority (CA).
 When using Puppet’s built-in CA instead of an external CA, agents submit a certificate signing request (CSR) to the CA to retrieve a signed certificate after it's available.

 By default, these CSRs must be manually signed by an admin user, using either the puppetserver ca command or the Node requests page in the Puppet Enterprise console.

 Alternatively, to speed up the process of bringing new agent nodes into the deployment, you can configure the CA to automatically sign certain CSRs.

 #### Q. What are containers?
 Containers are a form of operating system virtualization.
 A single container might be used to run anything from a small microservice or software process to a larger application.
 Inside a container are all the necessary executables, binary code, libraries, and configuration files.

 #### Q. What are the advantages that Containerization provides over virtualization?
 In a nutshell, virtualization eliminates the need for an entire server for one application.
 Containerization eliminates the need for an entire OS for each application.
 Portability, agility, fault isolation, ease of management, and security are among the advantages of utilizing containerization technology.

 #### Q. What is Nagios?
 Nagios monitors the network for problems caused by overloaded data links or network connections, as well as monitoring routers, switches and more

 #### Q. How does Nagios works?
 Nagios runs on a server, usually as a daemon or a service.
 It periodically runs plugins residing on the same server, they contact hosts or servers on your network or on the internet. ...
 Nagios uses the results from the plugins to determine the current status of the hosts and services on your network.

 #### Q. What are Plugins in Nagios?
+What Is A Plugin?
+Plugins are standalone extensions to Nagios Core that make it possible to monitor anything and everything with Core.
+Plugins process command-line arguments, perform a specific check, and then return the results to Nagios Core.

 #### Q. What is NRPE (Nagios Remote Plugin Executor) in Nagios?
+NRPE allows you to remotely execute Nagios plugins on other Linux/Unix machines.
+This allows you to monitor remote machine metrics (disk usage, CPU load, etc.).
+NRPE can also communicate with some of the Windows agent addons, so you can execute scripts and check metrics on remote Windows machines as well.

 #### Q. What do you mean by passive check in Nagios?
+Nagios also supports a way to monitor hosts and services passively instead of actively.
+The key features of passive checks are as follows: Passive checks are initiated and performed by external applications/processes.
+Passive check results are submitted to Nagios for processing.

 #### Q. When Does Nagios Check for external commands?
+When Does Nagios Check For External Commands?
+Immediately after event handlers are executed.
+This is in addtion to the regular cycle of external command checks and is done to provide immediate action if an event handler submits commands to Nagios.

 #### Q. What are the core operations of DevOps?
+The core operations of DevOps are application development, code developing, code coverage, unit testing, packaging, deployment with infrastructure, provisioning, configuration, orchestration, and deployment.

 #### Q. What is Nginx and how it works?
+How Does Nginx Work?
+Nginx is built to offer low memory usage and high concurrency.
+Rather than creating new processes for each web request, Nginx uses an asynchronous, event-driven approach where requests are handled in a single thread.
+With Nginx, one master process can control multiple worker processes.

 #### Q. What is Ngrok?
+ngrok is a cross-platform application that enables developers to expose a local development server to the Internet with minimal effort.
+The software makes your locally-hosted web server appear to be hosted on a subdomain of ngrok.com, meaning that no public IP or domain name on the local machine is needed.

 #### Q. How is container different from a virtual machine?
+Virtual machines and containers differ in several ways, but the primary difference is that containers provide a way to virtualize an OS so that multiple workloads can run on a single OS instance.
+With VMs, the hardware is being virtualized to run multiple OS instances.

 #### Q. Why and When to use CICD Pipeline?
+A CI/CD pipeline automates your software delivery process.
+The pipeline builds code, runs tests (CI), and safely deploys a new version of the application (CD).
+Automated pipelines remove manual errors, provide standardized feedback loops to developers, and enable fast product iterations.

 #### Q. How to use jfrog artifactory with jenkins?

+To install the Jenkins Artifactory Plugin, go to Manage Jenkins > Manage Plugins, click on the Available tab and search for Artifactory.
+Select the Artifactory plugin and click Download Now and Install After Restart.

 <br/>

 # Jenkins

 #### Q. Explain how you can move or copy Jenkins from one server to another?

+Move a job from one installation of Jenkins to another by simply copying the corresponding job directory.
+Make a copy of an existing job by making a clone of a job directory by a different name.
+Rename an existing job by renaming a directory.

 #### Q. Explain how can create a backup and copy files in Jenkins?

 #### Q. Explain how you can setup Jenkins job?
 #### Q. Mention some of the useful plugins in Jenkins